Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 This chart compares the average differences in rates between males and females in Colorado.

 A married 60-year-old female will pay $2,069.94 on average with Geico, compared to $3,056.13 she would pay with Allstate.
 That is a difference of a whopping $986.19.
-Clearly, it pays to shop around.
+It pays to shop around.

-In another example, if you’re looking for car insurance for a 35-year-old male, your best bet may be Geico, with average rates of $2,140.86.
+In another example, if you’re looking for car insurance for a 35-year-old male, Geico may be your best option, with an average rate of $2,140.86.
+Understanding the common risks faced by teen drivers can also help guide decisions if you’re insuring a younger family member.

 25 Cheapest ZIP Codes for Car Insurance in Colorado